 This is quantified in Figure 7, which provides the same sensitivity comparisons as before, but using a NOAH-4 BSCSCc supersequence (B = HMBC) instead.
 The ‘reference’ spectra used to calculate relative sensitivities are the same as that in Figure 4.
 Thus, any deviations between the two graphs derive solely from the addition of the HMBC module.

-Compared to Figure 4, there is a uniform and slight drop in the sensitivity of the HSQC-COSY modules.
+Compared to Figure 4, the inclusion of the HMBC module leads to a slight but uniform drop in the sensitivity of each of the HSQC-COSY modules.
 This is due to the slightly imperfect preservation of 1HC magnetisation by the HMBC module.
-The more relevant module to compare, though, is the CLIP-COSY.
-The TSE HSQC-COSY still outperforms the other implementations because the 1H!C magnetisation pool has three successive acquisition periods during which it can recover, as compared to two for the other implementations.
-However, this advantage is greatly narrowed: the CLIP-COSY now only has 40% of its original sensitivity in Figures 7c and 7d, down from 70% in Figures 4c and 4d.
+As described above, however, the addition of the HMBC module has the greatest impact on the final CLIP-COSY module, which also uses 1H!C magnetisation.
+The supersequences with the TSE HSQC-COSY (Figures 7c and 7d) retain around 40% of the CLIP-COSY sensitivity: this still represents an improvement over those using the CLIP and DSE implementations (Figures 7a and 7b), which have approximately 30% sensitivity for the CLIP-COSY.
+This is because the TSE HSQC-COSY supersequences allow 1H!C magnetisation pool to recover over three successive acquisition periods, as compared to two for the other implementations.
+However, this advantage is greatly narrowed compared to the corresponding supersequences without the HMBC, where the TSE HSQC-COSY allowed for preservation of up to 70% of the 1H!C magnetisation pool (Figures 4c and 4d).

 Conclusion